Learning at school

 What students learn at state and state-integrated schools and kura in NZ is guided by an National Curriculum framework.

-The National Certificate of Educational Achievement, or NCEA as it's commonly known as, is New Zealand's main secondary school qualification for students in years 11 to 13 and is accepted by the majority of employers here and overseas.
+The National Certificate of Educational Achievement, or NCEA as it's commonly known as, is New Zealand's main secondary school qualification for students in Year 11–13 and is accepted by the majority of employers here and overseas.

 NCEA information and tools intended to empower parents, whānau and communities to collectively engage in decisions around the NCEA learning for their tamariki.

 Dyslexia is a term used to describe a range of persistent difficulties with reading and writing, and often including spelling, numeracy or musical notation.